-As a whole, the hind leg and shoulder cuts coming from pigs of the same montanera, and slaughtered during the same period.
+As a whole, the hind leg (jamon) and shoulder (paleta or paletilla) cuts coming from pigs of the same montanera, and slaughtered during the same period.
 Each añada has its own characteristics and organoleptic qualities that make it unique.

 Babilla or contramaza

-The part of the ham with the least lean meat.
-It is visible and ready to be cut when the ham is placed with the hoof facing down.
+The part of the jamon with the least lean meat.
+It is visible and ready to be cut when the jamon is placed with the hoof facing down.

 Bodega

-A place whose temperature and humidity are constant all year long, where Iberico hind leg and shoulder hams hang to mature until ready for consumption.
+A place whose temperature and humidity are constant all year long, where Serrano and Iberico hams hang to mature until ready for consumption.
+"Bodega" is also a widely used term in Serrano jamon labels, mainly in those with more than 12 months of aging.

 Cebo